 Taking a sweeping drone's eye view of the industrial real estate landscape, there are several macro trends that bode well for the small bay industrial real estate asset class.

 Another major trend that is fueling the popularity of this small bay industrial asset class is the rise of small and medium-sized enterprises (SMEs).
-According to a recent article in Reuters1, entrepreneurship in the U.S. surged from an average of 430,000 new business applications per month in 2024, a 50% increase over 2019.
-This trend reflects a dynamic and growing SME sector that is significantly contributing to economic growth and the heightening the need for flexible business operations like small bay industrial spaces.
+According to a recent article in Reuters1, entrepreneurship in the U.S. surged to an average of 430,000 new business applications per month in 2024, a 50% increase over 2019.
+This trend reflects a dynamic and growing SME sector that is significantly contributing to economic growth and heightening the need for flexible business operations like small bay industrial spaces.
 In addition, SMEs need adaptable spaces that can grow or shrink in lockstep with their business needs.
-Small bay properties offer the perfect solution, allowing businesses to modify layouts without incurring significant overhead larger industrial facilities face.
+Small bay properties offer the perfect solution, allowing businesses to modify layouts without incurring significant overhead that larger industrial facilities face.

 Why Small Bay Industrial Assets Appeal to Delaware Statutory Trust Investors

-Small bay industrial properties have captured the spotlight among enlightened DST real estate investors because they offer multiple advantages that their much larger, single-tenant industrial facility relatives can’t provide.
+Small bay industrial properties have captured the spotlight among DST real estate investors because they offer multiple advantages that their much larger, single-tenant industrial facility relatives can’t provide.

 Finally, the economic theory of "supply and demand," first articulated by Scottish economist Adam Smith in his landmark work, The Wealth of Nations, hints at another key benefit for small bay industrial properties.